 The biggest number ever recorded of 108 million people were forced to leave their homes by conflict, violence, or persecution at the end of 2022.

-The rate of cases of hunger is also rising.
+The rate of hunger cases is also rising.
 According to the United Nations Food and Agriculture Organization, one in ten people go to bed hungry each night.

 The Internal Displacement Monitoring Centre's 2023 Global Report on Internal Displacement emphasizes the connection between hunger and violent conflict.
-According to the currently available information, approximately 75 percent of the nations experiencing severe food shortages also have internally displaced people.
+According to current information, approximately 75 percent of the nations experiencing severe food shortages also have internally displaced people.

-Climate conditions are frequently involved in food shortages.
-In particular, the Middle East and East Africa are seeing longer, more frequent, and more severe droughts due to climate change.
+Climate change frequently causes food shortages.
+In particular, the Middle East and East Africa are experiencing longer, more frequent, and more severe droughts due to climate change.

-The impact of the Ukrainian conflict on the world economy and food supplies has been extensive.
-Additionally, more people are attempting dangerous voyages through the forest and across the sea due to the economic turmoil, and misery in the Global South.
+The Ukrainian conflict has extensively impacted the world economy and food supplies.
+Additionally, due to the economic turmoil and misery in the Global South, more people are attempting dangerous voyages through the forest and across the sea.

-The international community raised its financial commitments emergency response to humanitarian concerns in 2022.
-This was caused mainly by the extraordinarily well-funded Ukrainian crisis.
+In 2022, the international community increased its financial commitments in an emergency response to humanitarian concerns.
+This was mainly due to the extraordinarily well-funded Ukrainian crisis.

-However, the disparity between demands and funding is now worse than ever.
-Almost US$ 22 billion of the worldwide humanitarian appeal still needs to be raised, and financing for many emergencies decreased.
+However, the disparity between demands and funding is worse than ever.
+Almost US$22 billion of the worldwide humanitarian appeal still needs to be raised, and financing for many emergencies has decreased.

 We require a coordinated strategy to address these issues.
 We require a broad perspective.